ethanwfang/ethanwfang/README.md

 I have a strong background in data science and data analysis, but I would love to learn more about honestly any topic.

-I am currently working on creating deep learning models using keras and Tensorflow.
+I am currently working on creating deep learning models using keras and Tensorflow at SDLE.